One of North America’s finest collections

-The restoration of this National Historic Site is on going and has taken more than 30 years to get it to its current condition.
+The restoration of this National Historic Site is on-going and is it has taken more than 30 years to get it to its current condition.
 Craigdarroch Castle is a “must see” for any visitor to Victoria.